Nouu188/Hsoft-App/docs/02_Business_Flows/01_User_Onboarding/SD_First_Time_Login.md

 - **GraphQL Mutation:** The entry point is a GraphQL mutation, not a REST endpoint.
 The `Auth Resolver` handles the incoming request.
 - **Internal Service Communication:** The diagram clearly shows the separation of concerns between `Auth Service` (business logic) and `Users Service` (data access).
-- **Event-Carried State Transfer:** The `user.first_login` event payload should contain essential, stable information (`user_id`, `mabn`) required by downstream consumers.
+- **Event-Carried State Transfer:** The `user.first_login` event payload should contain essential, stable information (`userId`, `mabn`) required by downstream consumers.
 This reduces the need for immediate API callbacks to the `Account Service`, improving system resilience.
 - **Security:** The `password` (year of birth) is used for a one-time verification only.
 The newly created user in `Account DB` should have a properly hashed password, which can be set during a "complete profile" step or generated randomly and sent via a secure channel.